The Solar Panel Installation Cincinnati OH Locals Rely On!

 - Duke Energy Carolina: The company offers a cash rebate when you install solar panels.
 The rebate pays up to $1 per watt of DC Solar panel capacity for commercial and residential properties.

-- Santee Cooper: The company offers $1.60 per watt rebate when you install solar panels.
+- Santee Cooper: The company offers a $1.60 per watt rebate when you install solar panels.
 You can apply this to your energy bill directly.

 The Solar Panel Installers Cincinnati OH Experts Locals Rely On!